Want to know what we've been up to? Lots of great projects are in various stages of planning and planting!

 Tanzania - 100,000 Trees Planted

-Tanzania is one of the countries in the AFR100, and that's one of the reasons this is our 2nd big planting update in Tanzania in the past 6 months!
+This is our 2nd big planting update in Tanzania in the past 6 months!
 You can look back on our previous project of 69,000 trees planted for even more of the history and our ongoing efforts.

 Here's some background on the Usambara mountains, where the latest batch of trees were planted.